The number of elderly living alone to rise

 In a move to tackle the health and social issues that arise from living alone, North Yorkshire County Council has offered close to £1m to be given to voluntary and community groups that work with older people in the county.
 The Innovation Fund is one such scheme that looks to help people maintain their independence – an all important issue that arises from living alone.

-As such aids as accessible walk in showers and the like continue to make homes safer for older people living on their own, councils and authorities are trying to match such innovations through services and home care that can complete a level of independence for the elderly in the home.
+As such aids as accessible walk in baths and showers and the like continue to make homes safer for older people living on their own, councils and authorities are trying to match such innovations through services and home care that can complete a level of independence for the elderly in the home.
 Where such services as the Innovation Fund can work in conjunction with mobility aids, they can, together, offer a well-rounded independent home life.

 Image Credit: Alex (flickr.com)